hanzki/goldfish/_drafts/delete-facebook-reddit.md

 The apps that consumed most of my time were Reddit and Facebook.
 Even though I rarely posted anything on either platform, they were my go-to distractions when my brain started to grave an instant gratification instead of focusing on whatever I should be doing.
-I realised that this duo needs to go.
+I realised that this duo needed to go.

 So, I decided to try to put a stop to it.
 It’s been over three months now, and I want to tell about how my experiment has worked out.
 Spoilers: Changing one’s habits is hard.